a bamboo studio from mizoram

 the landscape.

-one state, thirty species. ninety-eight percent of the forest is mautak. these are eighteen of them, mautak included — each with what it has most often been used for.
+one state, about thirty species. ninety-eight percent of the forest is mautak. these are eighteen of them, mautak included — each with what it has most often been used for.

 - mautak